Understanding Elderly Driver Accidents

 Many of us have loved ones whose ability to drive has been affected by aging.
 It’s a common occurrence in life, but that does not make it any easier for elderly people to give up the freedom and mobility that come with driving.

 Unfortunately, many motor vehicle accidents in the Atlanta area involve elderly drivers, and the factors that lead to senior citizen crashes often include physical and mental issues that come with aging.
-For example, weakened eyesight, slower reaction times, hearing impairments and dementia are all medical issues that can diminish an elderly person’s ability to drive.
+For example, weakened eyesight, slower reaction times, hearing impairments and dementia are all medical conditions that can diminish an elderly person’s ability to drive.
+If you suffered injuries in an accident with an elderly driver, our motor vehicle accident lawyers can help you file a claim and navigate the legal process.

 When A Crash Involves A Senior Driver